suobset/skushagra/docs/ongoing.md

 MorbiOS is a currently under-development RUST-based Operating System that Anvitha and I are developing, half as a joke and half to teach ourselves more in-depth about different Operating System paradigms and how does one even go about creating one.
 While we both have extensive Systems experience, them having created a [legv8sim](https://github.com/anvitha305/legv8sim) for their thesis and me having compared different programming languages on a low-level baseline, we both believe that this project would provide an immense learning opportunity that classes sometimes do not have time for.
 And above all, this is a hobby: we actually love doing this stuff.

-While there is not much out there: be on the lookout [here](https://skushagra.com/docs/finechive/morbios) for more updates to the project as they keep on coming.
+While there is not much out there: be on the lookout [here](https://skushagra.com/docs/independent/morbios) for more updates to the project as they keep on coming.

+#### Classic MacOS

+For a while now, I have been attempting to create a framework that allows developers to either backport, or create new modern application on Mac OS 9 (the pre UNIX Mac that was kind of failing).
+This is mainly an exercise in learning about the limitations and eccentricities of the turn-of-the-century OS.